AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/authoring-download-assets.md

     - **Use baseline**: Select this option to get a list of Baselines created for the DITA map.
 If you want to download the map file and its contents based on a specific Baseline, select the Baseline from the drop-down list.
 For more details about working with Baselines, view [Work with Baseline](generate-output-use-baseline-for-publishing.md#).

-    - **File hierarchy options**: When downloading files, you can choose how the folder structure is handled using the File Hierarchy dropdown.
+    - **File hierarchy options**: Select this option to choose how the folder structure is handled for your downloaded map files using the file hierarchy dropdown.
 The available options are:

         - **Retain file hierarchy**: Select this option from the dropdown to retain the existing folder structure for the downloaded files in your system.